Marcel Lefebvre: Death

 Lefebvre died from cancer on 25 March 1991 at the age of 85 in Martigny, Switzerland.
 Eight days later he was buried in the crypt at the society's international seminary in Écône.
 Archbishop Edoardo Rovida, Apostolic Nuncio to Switzerland, and Bishop Henri Schwery of Sion, the local diocese, came and prayed at his body.

 Legacy of the 1988 consecrations

 Lifting of excommunications

 On 10 March 2009, at the request of the four surviving bishops, Pope Benedict XVI lifted their excommunications.
 In a letter to the bishops of the entire Church, Benedict offered this clarification:

 The fact that the Society of Saint Pius X does not possess a canonical status in the Church is not, in the end, based on disciplinary but on doctrinal reasons.
 As long as the Society does not have a canonical status in the Church, its ministers do not exercise legitimate ministries in the Church.

 One of the four bishops, Richard Williamson, was subsequently expelled from the FSSPX in 2012 and excommunicated again in 2015 by Pope Francis for consecrating a bishop without permission of the Holy See.

-Episcopal lineage

-The lineage originated by the 1988 consecrations amounts to 10 bishops as of 2025, out of whom 7 are alive:
+2026 Consecrations